Beginner: Searching MAST using astroquery.mast#

 obsByTessName = Observations.query_object("TIC 261136679", radius="1s")

-# As before, we use columns to limit the display
+# we'll use some new columns to de-clutter the table

 columns = ['obs_collection', 'wavelength_region', 'provenance_name', 't_min', 't_max', 'obsid']